thu-info-community/thu-info-app/CONTRIBUTING.md

-# Contributing to THUInfo
+# Contributing to thu-info-app

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to [THUInfo](https://github.com/UNIDY2002/THUInfo), which is hosted on GitHub.
+The following is a set of guidelines for contributing to [thu-info-app](https://github.com/thu-info-community/thu-info-app), which is hosted on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 **NOTICE: Contributions to this repository are limited to students at Tsinghua University.**